camillefk/camillefk/README.md

 ## Hello!
 Welcome to my Github 🤍

-**`Frontend Developer`**
+**`Data Engineer`**

-My name is Camille Focke, I'm 22 years old, and I'm finishing my degree in Systems Analysis and Development, offered by Uninassau João Pessoa.
-I am currently focusing on learning languages and practices used in frontend development, but in the future, I hope to become a full-stack developer.
+I am 23 years old and hold a degree in Systems Analysis and Development.
+I am passionate about the data field and currently dedicating myself to becoming a Data Engineer.

 ---

-### Languages and Technologies
+### Languages and technologies I'm learning

 <img
     align="left"